Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

 Special Rules for Government Entities

-If your accident involved a government vehicle or entity (such as a municipal truck), much shorter deadlines apply:
+If your accident involved a government vehicle or entity, such as a municipal truck, much shorter deadlines apply:

-- Notice of Claim must be filed within 90 days of the accident
+- Notice of Claim must be filed within 90 days of the accident.

-- Lawsuit must be filed within one year and 90 days of the accident
+- Lawsuit must be filed within one year and 90 days of the accident.

 Why Act Quickly

-Beyond legal deadlines, acting promptly helps:
+Beyond legal deadlines, acting promptly helps you by:

-- Allow time for thorough investigation
+- Allowing time for thorough investigation.

-- Demonstrate the seriousness of your claim
+- Showing the seriousness of your claim.

-- Begin the compensation process sooner
+- Starting the compensation process sooner.

 How We Handle Your Truck Accident Case